 Bristly Greenbriar, Hag Briar, Sarsaparilla Plant, Bamboo Vine, Catbriar

-Synonyms of Smilax tamnoides (6) (Updated on 5-22-31 from Plants of the World Online): Dilax muricata Raf., Smilax grandifolia Buckley, Smilax hispida Muhl. ex Torr., Smilax hispida var. australis Small, Smilax hispida var. montana Coker, Smilax tamnoides var. hispida Fernald
+Synonyms of Smilax tamnoides (7) (Updated on 5-14-23 from Plants of the World Online): Dilax muricata Raf., Smilax grandifolia Buckley, Smilax hispida Muhl. ex Torr., Smilax hispida var. australis Small, Smilax hispida var. montana Coker, Smilax medica G.Kirchn, Smilax tamnoides var. hispida Fernald

-Plants of the World Online by Kew lists 262 species in the Smilax genus (as of 5-22-21 when I last updated this page).
-It is a member of the plant family Smilacaceae with only one genus… Those numbers could change as updates are made.
+As of 5-14-23 when this page was last updated, Plants of the World Online lists 261 species in the Smilax genus.
+It is a member of the plant family Smilacaceae with only one genus… Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.